twbs/blog/_posts/2013-08-19-bootstrap-3-released.md

 * **Removed some components!** We've dropped the accordion (replaced with collapsible panels), submenus, typeahead, and a few more small items.
 (Worth celebrating as much as adding new ones.)
 * **More consistent base and sizing classes.** Buttons, tables, forms, alerts, and more have been updated to have more consistent classes for easier customizer and extensibility.
 * **Docs have been blown up, yo.** We've added a lot of new documentation, not only for our components, but for browser support (including gotchas and bugs), license FAQs, third party support (and workarounds), accessibility, and more.
-* Dropped Internet Explorer 7 and Firefox 3.6 support.
-For Internet Explorer 8, you'll need to include Respond.js for all the media queries to work correctly.
+* **Dropped Internet Explorer 7 and Firefox 3.6 support.** For Internet Explorer 8, you'll need to include Respond.js for all the media queries to work correctly.
 You can read more about [browser support](http://getbootstrap.com/getting-started/#browser-support) in the docs.

 For our pre-release testers and others who have been following along with the RCs, here's a list of some of the more prominent changes made since RC2:

-* Hella bugs have been fixed.
+* Hella bugs have been fixed (duh, right?).
 * Examples are back in the main repo and have been fully updated.
 * Docs have been updated for more consistent placement, naming, etc.
 * Customizer compiling bugs have all been fixed.